laurenthanhvo/foodcom-overpromise-analysis/README.md

 - **Observed Δ =** 0.001
 - **Permutation p-value (two-sided) =** 0.9246

 > **Interpretation:** There is no evidence that the “contains ‘delicious’” flag differs between rated vs. unrated recipes.
-Missingness in `avg_rating` is not associated with our target‐related text feature.
+Missingness in `avg_rating` is not associated with the target‐related text feature.

 ---

 #### Conclusion

-- No column in our dataset is NMAR.
+- No column in the dataset is NMAR.
 - Missingness in `avg_rating` can be explained by recipe **popularity** (an observable factor), so it is MAR.
-- Because the only non‐zero—but tiny—difference was in `n_ingredients`, we feel comfortable dropping unrated recipes without introducing substantive bias in our “mismatch” labels.
+- Because the only non‐zero—but tiny—difference was in `n_ingredients`, I was able to drop unrated recipes without introducing substantive bias in the “mismatch” labels.

 ---